-In addition to the mother, it is important to ensure that fathers and partners are offered support.
-Fathers and partners may wish to support the mother and may also want reassurance for themselves.
-Some fathers and partners may be reluctant to voice their fears in the mother's presence as they are concerned about distressing her.
-Staff should offer fathers and partners an opportunity to speak with staff on their own.
+In addition to the mother, it is important to ensure that partners are offered support.
+Partners may wish to support the mother and may also want reassurance for themselves.
+Some partners may be reluctant to voice their fears in the mother's presence as they are concerned about distressing her.
+Staff should offer partners an opportunity to speak with staff on their own.